microsoft/PowerApps-Samples/powershell/UserManagement/Microsoft.PowerPlatform.Administration.UserManagement/README.md

         - roleName : Localized role name in dataverse (Ex : System Administrator)
         - environmentUrl : Url of Environment, if admin wants to get reports from only one environment
         - processAllEnvironments : Generate reports for all environments the admin user has access to
-        - geo : Generate reports for environments in given geo - GeoCodes[https://learn.microsoft.com/en-us/power-platform/admin/new-datacenter-regions].
+        - geo : Generate reports for environments in given geo.
+[GeoCodes](https://learn.microsoft.com/en-us/power-platform/admin/new-datacenter-regions).
 If not specified, processes all environments across all geos.
         - outputLogsDirectory : Location folder for the logs & reports to be written to.

 ### 2. To remove role assignments from given list of users